sahtcarneiro/sahtcarneiro/README.md

 💼 I do volunteer work, as coordinator of Students for Liberty Brazil and manager of Clube Frei Caneca. <br>
 💻 I'm passionate about the python language and interested in web projects, data science and artificial intelligence. <br>
 💰 I'm an investor and cryptocurrency enthusiast. <br>
-⛺ I love traveling, playing instruments and practice jiu jitsu. <br> <br>
+⛺ I love traveling, playing instruments and practice brazilian jiu jitsu. <br> <br>

 <div>
     <a href="https://www.linkedin.com/in/sahtcarneiro" target="_blank"> <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"> </a>